shellspec/website/index.md

 <script src="https://asciinema.org/a/255963.js" id="asciicast-255963" async data-cols="100" data-rows="22" data-autoplay="true"></script>

-### 5. Implements by pure POSIX compliant shell scripts

-shellspec is implements by 100% pure POSIX compliant shell scripts.
-The required external commands are basic few POSIX compliant commands only.

-Not only bash, it supports dash, zsh, ksh, yash, posh and busybox ash. shellspec is written by POSIX compatible syntax, but you can use extended syntax of bash, etc.

-It works on Linux (e.g Debian, Alpine Linux on Docker, OpenWrt), macOS, Unix (e.g. Solaris) and Windows Subsystem for Linux.
-Works in more environments.

-### 6. The specfile is compatible with shell script syntax

-The specfile looks like natural language, but also compatible with shell script syntax. therefore you can mixing shell script code in specfile and also checking syntax using by `sh -n`, `shellcheck` and so on.

-The specfile is valid shell script syntax, but it extended.
-It supports nestable block, scope and temporary function redefinition for mock/stub.

-Those features is realized by code translation.
-The block of DSL translate to subshell, it executes in own environment.
-This achieves isolation of tests.

-### 7. Coverage
+### 5. Coverage

-shellspec integrated with kcov for easy to coverage.
+shellspec integrated with `kcov` for easy to coverage.

 <script src="https://asciinema.org/a/255965.js" id="asciicast-255965" async data-cols="100" data-rows="12" data-autoplay="true"></script>

 This is [coverage report](https://circleci.com/api/v1.1/project/github/shellspec/shellspec/latest/artifacts/0/root/shellspec/coverage/index.html) of shellspec.
-Also, kcov can be integrate with [Coveralls](https://coveralls.io/github/shellspec/shellspec), [Codecov](https://codecov.io/gh/shellspec/shellspec) and etc.
+Also, `kcov` can be integrate with [Coveralls](https://coveralls.io/github/shellspec/shellspec), [Codecov](https://codecov.io/gh/shellspec/shellspec) and etc.

-### 8. And what you need
+### 6. And what you need

 Besides, shellspec has the necessary features for unit testing.

 * `Before` / `After` hooks for preparation and cleaning up.
-* `Pending` to indicate the to be implementation.
+* `Skip` to skip example / `Pending` to indicate the to be implementation.
 * `Data` helper that easy to input from stdin.
 * `%text` directive that easier to use than heredoc at indented code.
 * `%puts` (`%=`) / `%putsn` (`%=`) directive that can be used in place of non-portable `echo`.